bhaavyagarg07-ux/pwn.college_bhaavya/HelloHackers.md

-# Hello HAckers
+# Hello Hackers

 ## Challenge name:Intro to commands
-here we entered the coomant whoami and we got the output as hacker so when we enter a command we get the output. we entered the commant hello and the flag was generated
+here we entered the commant whoami and we got the output as hacker so when we enter a command we get the output. we entered the commant hello and the flag was generated

 ### Solve
 **Flag** `pwn.college{8xGT3aBstFinXFxu72wSwgNT-cr.QX3YjM1wSN0kjNzEzW}`